harrycresswell/harry/site/content/articles/static-site-form-handling-netlify.md

 Chances are you might have read [Using Zapier to send form data](/articles/form-data-with-zapier/).
 I used Zapier to handle form submissions on the previous incarnation of this site.
 And it worked great.
 I was very happy with the fact I could by-pass subscription based static site form services like [Formspree](https://formspree.io/) and [Formkeep](https://formkeep.com/), just by using Zapier Webhooks and a bit of AJAX to tidy things up.

 If you’re also running a static site and wondering how best to go about collecting form submissions without a backend, then [I’d highly recommend using Zapier](/articles/form-data-with-zapier/), everytime.
 There is however one exception, and the reason I made the switch.
+And that reason is Netlify.

-If you use Netlify to deploy your static site, there’s now an even easier way to handle your form submissions.
+If you use Netlify to deploy your static site, there’s an even easier way to handle your form submissions.
 This article looks at how to get set up.

-You’ll find the form built in this article on [my contact page](/contact/).
-So head over there for a quick demo.
+In case you’re interested in seeing how this form we’re about to build works, then head over to [my contact page](/contact/) for a quick demo.
+Feel free to test it out.

 ## Why use Netlify for your form submissions